wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## Trust Scores

+Trust scores are calculated using trust attestations as raw data.
+Any statement of a Trust Score must include the `context`, the `score` itself, and the `confidence` in that score.
+In other words, its format parallels that of the Trust Attestation (above).

-The calculation of trust scores using trust attestations as raw data will be the topic of a separate NIP.
+Details of how trust scores are calculated will be the topic of a separate NIP.